Wassimulator/CactusViewer/README.md

 All dependencies are within the repo for your, my, and everyone's convenience.
 Using an MSVC 64 bit developer terminal:
-- run `b.bat` to build the project in debug mode, output in `\bin` (the debug version expects the font file in src, so terminal calls need to have bin as the working directory to run).
+- run `b.bat` to build the project in debug mode, output in `\bin` (the debug version expects the font file in src, so terminal calls need to have bin as the working directory to run also make sure you have D3D11 debug layers installed or remove that flag in `init_d3d11()` when building in debug mode).
 - run `b.bat release` to build the project in release mode, output in `\bin`

 ## Remarks: